MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-data-workspace.md

 :::image type="content" source="media/data-workspace/table-designer.png" alt-text="Data workspace table designer.":::

 For their portals, makers can create basic forms, advanced forms, and lists by using forms and views created in the Data workspace.

+## Solutions

+Data workspace left pane settings feature allows you to select any unmanaged solution where changes made in Data workspace get added.
+Newly created table, column, forms, and views will get added to the selected solution.
+By default, all changes are saved in the Common Data Services Default Solution.
+To change this setting, choose the dropdown and select any unmanaged solution in the environment.
+More information:

 ## Tables